zachpino/comm-workshop-s18/week09/simpleserver.md

 -----

-Now that we can see our complex work, let's do [some homework](homework.md) to reinforce this week's skills.
+Now that we can see our maps, let's add some polish by [coloring each county based on its data](choropleth.md).